VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 {{< /attribution >}}

-I am currently a student at the University of Nebraska - Lincoln, where I study Computer and Electrical Engineering as a dual major.
+At the time of writing, I am currently a student at the University of Nebraska - Lincoln, where I study Computer and Electrical Engineering as a dual major.
 I have a serious passion for both of these subjects, which is why I am so incredibly frustrated at how negative my experience at UNL has been, especially in the classes that directly relate to my major.
 This frustration is a large part of why I started OpGuides, so I thought I'd share it with the world.

 This article's purpose is highlight the shortcomings of my college experience.
 While I am going to try to summarize each semester, there is no way I can possibly capture all of my daily struggles and frustrations or possibly mention all the great people that have helped me along the way.
 Nor can I possibly put into words the value of the friendships I have made, the joy that I've had at some university hosted events, and some of the amazing benefits that come with college that are not academic.
 I also can't fully provide context about what was going on in my life or what personal achievements or projects I was working on at any given time.
 This is a huge span of time to try to sum up.
 Despite this, I hope their are some nuggets of wisdom you can extract.
 I've tried to pre-bake these nuggets for you as much as I could, if you don't want the full story, you can jump straight the bulleted list of conclusions at the bottom of the page.